 Our goal is to continue to build one of the leading independent information technology consulting firms in North America by expanding our relationships with existing and new clients, leveraging our operations to expand nationally and continuing to make disciplined acquisitions.
 We believe the United States represents an attractive market for growth, primarily through acquisitions.
-As demand for our services grows, we believe we will attempt to increase the number of professionals in our 16 North American offices and to add new offices throughout the United States, both organically and through acquisitions.
+As demand for our services grows, we anticipate increasing the number of professionals in our 17 North American offices and adding new offices throughout the United States, both organically and through acquisitions.
 In addition, we believe our track record for identifying acquisitions and our ability to integrate acquired businesses helps us complete acquisitions efficiently and productively, while continuing to offer quality services to our clients, including new clients resulting from the acquisitions.

-Consistent with our strategy of growth through disciplined acquisitions, we consummated six acquisitions since January 1, 2005, including one in February 2007.
+Consistent with our strategy of growth through disciplined acquisitions, we consummated seven acquisitions since January 1, 2005, including one in February 2007 and another in June 2007.